NikhilShankar/SyncedIn/go-runner/README.md

 - Docker Desktop may be taking longer to start
 - Check if Docker Desktop is opening properly
 - Try starting Docker Desktop manually first

-**"docker-compose.yml not found"**
-- Ensure the docker-compose file is in the same directory as the executable
-- File must be named `docker-compose.yml` or `docker-compose.yaml`

 ## License